'But God ...'

 A Sermon on Ephesians 2:4Read more

 Christians are citizens of heaven yet remain in the world.
 In this sermon on Ephesians 2:4 titled “But God…,” Dr. Martyn Lloyd Jones shares that the two powerful words that make this a reality are “but God.”
 Without God’s action in this world, there would be no hope for the future.
-Life, as Dr. Lloyd-Jones reminds us, cannot be understood unless we view it in light of God.
-How do we do this?
-Through the Bible; expository preaching teaches us what God says in His word.
+Life, as Dr. Lloyd-Jones reminds, cannot be understood unless one views it in light of God.
+How can this done?
+He suggests that expository preaching teaches what God says in His word.
 To be lights in this world, Christians are not simply to strive to solve social issues and wars, but to remind people of the true and only hope: salvation in Christ Jesus.
-Our hope is not to be placed in governments, people, programs or systems, but in the gospel of our Lord Jesus Christ and His saving work on the cross.
+That hope is not to be placed in governments, people, programs or systems, but in the gospel of the Lord Jesus Christ and His saving work on the cross.
 In addition, Dr. Lloyd-Jones preaches the importance of not simply preaching morality and its benefits.
 Christians are not to preach at people to be civil.
 They are to share the gospel and beg people to repent as only then will they change.
 Christians can look forward to going to their true home in heaven.